mayokunadeniyi/mayokunthefirst.github.io/_posts/blog/2019-08-23-building-a-personal-website-with-jekyll-and-github-pages.md

 ---

 ## Step 6: Verify your website is live
-After following the above steps, open a new tab in your browser and type in **"YOUR_GITHUB_USERNAME" + ".github.io"** as described above. i.e **"mayokunthefirst.github.io"**, your website should be visible now!
+After following the above steps, open a new tab in your browser and type in **"YOUR_GITHUB_USERNAME" + ".github.io"** as described above. i.e **"mayokunthefirst.github.io"**, your website should be visible now :star:!

 ---